jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 **What's this #[derive(component)]?**

 `derive` tells Rust to attach the component macro code to this struct.
-A macro is Rust's way of generating  pre-defined template code for you. `#[derive(Component)]` automatically injects the boilerplate Bevy needs so it can store and find `Player` entities, saving us from copying the same glue code everywhere.
+A macro is Rust's way of generating  pre-defined template code for you. `#[derive(Component)]` automatically injects the boilerplate Bevy needs, so it can store and find `Player` entities, saving us from copying the same glue code everywhere.
 We'll take a closer look at macros later in the series.
 This is the moment our player type becomes a component.

 **What's a component, and why should the player be a component?**